 Great brands connect on an emotional, gut level.

-My daughter is an absolute brand fanatic.
-She lives for those Target shopping trips.
-The ads speak to her.
+Target ads speak to her.
 The experience is superior to any other store.
 And she loves the products they carry.
 She jokingly admits to “having a problem.”

 According to Harvard Business Review, Target’s business objective was to create an alternative to Wal-Mart’s price leadership.
 It’s done that through upscale discounting — a concept associating style, quality, and price competitiveness.